 Section 6.
 The Admissions Committee will consider and act upon applications for admission of transfer and visiting students.

 Section 7.
 The Admissions Committee will not be influenced by expressions of interest in any applicant not relevant under this Policy.
-In no event will the Committee admit an applicant unless the Committee concludes that the applicant has the ability to complete the Law School program successfully.
+The law school shall not admit an applicant who does not appear capable of satisfactorily completing its program of legal education and being admitted to the bar.

 Section 8.
 The Admissions Committee will, subject to faculty review, promulgate rules necessary to implement this Policy.